BUILDING AN EXTENSION – 6 KEY STEPS THAT WILL STOP YOUR HAIR FROM FALLING OUT

 The one bit of advice I will give you now is to take the time to read this article because it will save you more than money if you follow the 6 key steps for how to build an extension.

-STEP 1 – FIND AN ARCHITECT or ARCHITECTURAL TECHNICIAN
+STEP 1 – FIND A DESIGNER OR ARCHITECTURAL TECHNICIAN

 You have no idea how many people looking to build an extension start off by calling the builders.
 Its not just a rookie mistake, it is easily the worst mistake you can make if you are unlucky enough to find one that is happy enough to get cracking without any plans.
 Even worse if he says he can sort out the plans for you.